antmicro/thermal-simulation-scripts/README.md

 tpre get-settings desings/FEMMeshGmsh.inp desings/simulation.json
 ```

-as a result a file named `simulation.json` will be generated in the [/designs](./designs/) directory.
+As a result a file named `simulation.json` will be generated in the [/designs](./designs/) directory.

 ### Running the simulation

-Multithreading can be enabled by setting environemntal variable `OPM_NUM_THREADS`
+Multithreading can be enabled by setting environmental variable `OPM_NUM_THREADS`
 to number of threads you want to use for the simulation.

 For example use 16 threads for computing: